lokielse/omnipay-alipay/README.md

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements Alipay support for Omnipay.

+> This package does not support international Alipay service

 ## Installation